-Lacrosse has been around since even before the 16th century when Europeans settlers found Native Americans playing it, but it just recently became popular in the United States.
-This extremely fast-growing sport deserves a second look, as it has the potential to be a great investment for athletic facility owners and tournament planners.
+Lacrosse has been around since before the 16th century when European settlers found Native Americans playing it, but in the United States it has just begun to grow in popularity in recent years.
+This extremely fast-growing sport deserves a deep dive into the history and evolution to define what lacrosse is, as it has the potential to be a great investment for athletic facility owners and tournament planners.

 Lacrosse serves more than recreational purposes for Native Americans.
 Rooted deeply in tradition, the game is also a spiritual experience that involves ceremony and whose end result is believed to be determined by supernatural forces.
 Banned for being involved with an increase in violence and betting around 1900, the game came back and is still played by the Iroquois and Southeastern tribes in their traditional forms.

-Besides being the fastest-growing NCAA sport, lacrosse is also the nation’s fastest-growing high school sport.
-From 2008-2013 there was a 34% increase in the number of boys’ programs and a 36% increase in the number of girls’ programs.
+Besides being the fastest-growing NCAA sport, lacrosse is also the nation’s fastest-growing high school sport, now being an officially sanctioned state championship sport in 22 states.
+From 2010-2019 there was a 25% increase in the number of boy participants and a 45% increase in the number of girl participants.

 Many community recreation facilities are also utilizing this concept.
 Mitchel Athletic Complex in Uniondale, New York was built even before the new millennium as a multi-sports stadium that is meant to house soccer, lacrosse and football games, with a nine-lane track encircling it that can also host track and field events.
 In a Newsday article, Duke University lacrosse coach John Danowski told reporters that Mitchel’s lacrosse field is the “best public venue around.”